Linaro/website/_posts/current/blog/2020-06-24-high-performance-computing-hpc-reflection-and-forward-looking.md

 ---
 layout: post
-title: ' High Performance Computing (HPC), Reflection and Forward-looking.'
+title: " High Performance Computing (HPC), Reflection and Forward-looking."
+description:
-description: In 2018 we discussed the first step for ARM into High Performance Computing (HPC).
+  In 2018 we discussed the first step for ARM into High Performance Computing (HPC).
 Since then, Linaro has been working to increase awareness of the successes within the High Performance Computing ARM ecosystem.
 HPC now forms a key part of our activities, plus an association with Fugaku - the No.1 Supercomputer in the